lancingknight/SPxcoIN/README.md

 	A series of quorums could be called by increasing fees and numbers in the qurorum.

-	Once consensus is reached at the quorum(s) or the block is left unchallenged before the grace period ends, a block time spot t before s can be found that all blocks before it are no longer related to any unprocessed orders.
+	Once consensus is reached at the quorum(s) or the block is left unchallenged before the grace period ends, a block time spot t before s can be found that all blocks before t are no longer related to any unprocessed orders.
 A user could decide to delete all transactional information and keep only the headers in BlockChain before and including t and replace the deleted transactional infomation by an updated Minimal Replica {Ht} in its own database.